 $4,000 to $6,000 for an occupied home

 $4,890 for a move up to 1,000 miles

 How to lower the cost of selling your home

-2. DIY where you can Touch up the paint, replace outdated fixtures and take care of the landscaping on your own.
-Tapping into your handyman skills will help reduce the cost of selling your home.
+Use your handyman skills to touch up the paint, replace outdated fixtures and take care of the landscaping on your own.

-3. Pay down your mortgage Your loan balance will cut into your home sale proceeds.
-Before putting your home on the market, try aggressively paying down your mortgage if you have room in your budget in order to boost your equity — and the profit you’ll receive after closing.
+Your loan balance will cut into your home sale proceeds.
+Before you put your home on the market, try aggressively paying down your mortgage to boost your equity — and the profit you’ll receive after closing.